thehalfspace/JuliaSEM/README.md

 This project is incomplete, work in progress.

-I use the master branch to develop and work on features.
-To obtain the latest working version, please switch to branch "working".
+This branch is for running the program in clusters.
+Still working on parallelizing the code.